omgnetwork/ios-sdk/README.md

   > Note that if `amount` is nil and `allowAmountOverride` is false the init will fail and return `nil`.

   - `metadata`: Additional metadata embedded with the request
+  - `encryptedMetadata`: Additional encrypted metadata embedded with the request

 #### Consume a transaction request